Grand Prize Gold Medal Winner

 Raised in a creative environment, each of Deborah's family members found their own form of artistic expression, from carpentry to painting, and after dabbling in many art forms, Deborah discovered her own--jewelry-making.

 It all began with a lost necklace.
 In the early 1980s, Deborah loaned a necklace to a friend who misplaced it.
 She never forgot that necklace and in 2002 she picked up a beading magazine and realized she could recreate the necklace herself. ''I know why my friend lost my necklace,'' says Deborah, ''so that I would start creating my own jewelry.''
 She feels gratitude toward this friend for starting her on this beading journey.

 Now, Deborah can't imagine life without beading. ''It consumes me--I can sit for 14 hours straight and only go to bed because I know I should.
 When I don't have a project, I feel lost.''

 Too humble to sell her creations, Deborah continues to make jewelry for her own collection, family and friends.
 Her designs are one-of-a-kind, taking hours to create a single piece.
-Of all her favorite materials, Swarovski crystals and precious metals are at the top. ''Swarovski may be more expensive, but the sparkle is certainly worth it.''
+Of all her favorite materials, crystals and precious metals are at the top. ''Crystal may be more expensive, but the sparkle is certainly worth it.''